aderonke27/AdventureWorks-Cycles-Sales-Analysis/README.md

 14. [Project Files](#project-files)
 15. [Contact Information](#contact-information)

----

 ## Introduction
 This project was completed as part of the AltSchool Africa School of Data — Semester 3 assessment, and represents a demonstration of end-to-end business intelligence skills using Power BI.
 It covers the full analytical workflow from raw data import and transformation through to data modeling, DAX measure creation, interactive dashboard development, and strategic business reporting.

 The AdventureWorks dataset — a widely used Microsoft sample database representing a fictional bicycle manufacturing and retail company — was selected as the foundation for this analysis.
 The project simulates a real-world business intelligence engagement where a data analyst is tasked with evaluating company performance and delivering actionable strategic insights to leadership.

-The assessment was evaluated across five criteria totalling 100 points: relevance of perspective chosen (15pts), correctness of analysis (25pts), visualisation clarity (20pts), insights and recommendations (20pts), and methodology and assumptions documentation (15pts).
-The deliverable consisted of a Power BI dashboard (maximum 5 pages) and a summary report (maximum 2 pages), combined into a single PDF submission.

----

 ## Project Description
 AdventureWorks Cycles is a multinational bicycle manufacturing company that sells products across the United States and internationally.
 This analysis examines four years of sales data (2011–2014) across multiple dimensions — revenue generation, cost and profitability, product performance, and territory analysis — to produce a comprehensive view of business performance.

-The project was conducted from a **sales analytics and business strategy perspective**, with a focus on answering four core business questions:
+The project was conducted from a sales analytics and business strategy perspective, with a focus on answering four core business questions:

-- **Sales Overview** — How much was sold, and how did sales trend over time?
+* Sales Overview — How much was sold, and how did sales trend over time?
-- **Cost and Profit Analysis** — How efficiently is the business converting revenue into profit?
+* Cost and Profit Analysis — How efficiently is the business converting revenue into profit?
-- **Product Performance** — Which products and categories drive the most value?
+* Product Performance — Which products and categories drive the most value?
-- **Territory Analysis** — Where are sales coming from, and which markets are most profitable?
+* Territory Analysis — Where are sales coming from, and which markets are most profitable?

 The deliverable was a structured analytical report accompanied by four interactive Power BI dashboards, each addressing one of the above dimensions.

----

 ## Project Aim
 The aim of this project was to conduct a comprehensive sales performance analysis of AdventureWorks Cycles using Power BI, with the following specific objectives:

-- Evaluate total revenue, cost, profit, and profitability trends across a four-year period (2011–2014)
+* Evaluate total revenue, cost, profit, and profitability trends across a four-year period (2011–2014)
-- Identify top-performing and underperforming product lines, categories, and subcategories
+* Identify top-performing and underperforming product lines, categories, and subcategories
-- Analyse sales performance and profitability across global territories and markets
+* Analyse sales performance and profitability across global territories and markets
-- Uncover patterns in order volume, customer behaviour, and revenue concentration
+* Uncover patterns in order volume, customer behaviour, and revenue concentration
-- Develop interactive, executive-level dashboards that communicate findings clearly and support data-driven decision-making
+* Develop interactive, executive-level dashboards that communicate findings clearly and support data-driven decision-making
-- Deliver structured strategic recommendations backed by data to guide business growth
+* Deliver structured strategic recommendations backed by data to guide business growth

----

 ## About the Dataset
 The AdventureWorks dataset is a relational Microsoft SQL Server sample database representing the operations of a fictional bicycle manufacturer.
 It contains sales transactions, product information, customer records, and territory data spanning the period from 2011 to 2014.

 The following tables were imported and used in the analysis:
 - **Sales.SalesOrderDetail** — Line-item detail for each sales transaction, including product, quantity, and unit price
 - **Sales.SalesOrderHeader** — Order-level information including order date, customer ID, and territory ID
 - **Production.Product** — Product master data including product name, class, style, product line, and standard cost